 Several researchers have suggested that there are basic universal human emotions that remain consistent across cultures.
 Psychologist Paul Ekman identified anger, disgust, fear, sadness, happiness, and surprise.
 I like the emotion wheel diagram above because it takes these basic emotions and further subdivides them into more detailed descriptors.

 Labelling emotions and mood tracking

-I think that by glancing through the list each time I’m doing an entry, I’m identifying the more subtle emotions as well as the ones that stand out the most obviously.
+I think that by glancing through the list each time I’m doing an entry, I’m identifying the more subtle emotions as well as the ones that most obviously stand out.
 Sometimes I’m able to identify where these emotions are coming from, and other times it’s harder.
-I may think I’m feeling a certain emotion in relation to a certain event, but with more reflection I may realize that I’m actually reacting to something entirely different.
+I may think I’m feeling a certain emotion in relation to a certain event, but with more reflection, I may realize that I’m actually reacting to something entirely different.
 Journalling has helped a lot with identifying that kind of thing.